matrix-org/caniemail/README.md

 * Data:

     - `_data`: Data files used throughout the site.
 This is mainly for settings and labels.
-    - `_features`: Data for every HTML and CSS features support.
+    - `_features`: Data for every features support.
     - `_posts`: Data for the latest news.
-    - `tests`: HTML tests files to test HTML and CSS features.
+    - `tests`: HTML tests files to test features.

 * Layout: